Divisional Leadership Institute (DLI)

 Registration for this program is intended for division directors/heads in their first year of service, and will be managed on a first-come, first-served basis until the cohort has filled.
 Participation is for those whose responsibility at their schools is at the level of full leadership of their respective divisions.
 This institute is not intended for those serving in division-level deanships or as assistant division heads.

-NYSAIS Member Rate: $3500 - all-inclusive, including registration at NYSAIS Associate Heads/Division Heads Conference
+NYSAIS Member Rate: $2700 - all-inclusive, including registration at NYSAIS Associate Heads/Division Heads Conference

 Marcy Mann is currently the Associate Director for Professional Learning at NYSAIS.
 She has also served as the Associate Head at Professional Children's School, and was a division head in three schools: Upper School Head at Nightingale-Bamford School and as Middle School Director at The Calhoun School and The Hackley School.
 She holds an advanced degree in Developmental Psychology from Columbia University, as well as having attended the Principal’s Institute at Harvard Graduate School of Education.
 Marcy has also served on the staff of the NYSAIS Beginning Teachers Institute, Young Women’s Leadership Institute at Barnard College, and the NYSAIS Professional Development Committee.

-George Swain is currently Associate Director for Evaluation and Accreditation at NYSAIS.
+George Swain is currently Director for Evaluation and Professional Learning at NYSAIS.
 He has also served as Head of Middle School at both Poughkeepsie Day School and Brooklyn Friends School.
 He holds advanced degrees in Educational Leadership from Columbia University and in History from Binghamton University and has received both the Klingenstein and NAIS/EE Ford Fellowships.
 George has also served on the staff of the NYSAIS Beginning Teachers Institute, the NYSAIS Division/Assistant Heads Conference Committee and currently coordinates NYSAIS-Now as well as an international network of accreditation professionals.
 He has offered workshops for teachers and administrators on a range of subjects.

 In addition to this institute, Marcy and George also co-direct the NYSAIS Emerging Leaders Institute (ELI).